jer-k/jekyll-now/_drafts/2018-02-22-add-active-record-rake-tasks-to-gem.md

 $ psql postgres --command="create role gem_with_database with superuser login password 'password'"
 ```

-Now we can create `support/active_record_rake_tasks.rb` to configure `ActiveRecord::Tasks::DatabaseTasks`, allowing us to use the familiar database tasks we know from Rails applications such as `rake db:create`.
+Now we can create `support/active_record_rake_tasks.rb` to configure `ActiveRecord::Tasks::DatabaseTasks` and load the rake tasks.

 ```ruby
 # Add the ability to run db:create/migrate/drop etc